apache/trafficserver/doc/admin-guide/files/strategies.yaml.en.rst

 Groups definitions
 ==================

 The **groups** definitions is a **YAML** list of host groups.  host groups are used as the primary and secondary groups used by nexthop to choose hosts from.
 The first group is the **primary** group next hop chooses hosts from.
-The remaing groups are used failover.
+The remaining groups are used failover.
 The **strategies** **policy** specifies how the groups are used.

 Below are examples of group definitions.
 The first example is using **YAML** anchors and references.
 When using **references**, the complete **YAML** document must include the **anchors** portion of the document first.

 The second example shows a complete **groups** definition without the use of a **hosts** name space and it's **YAML** anchors.

-The field defintions in the examples below are defined in the **hosts** section.
+The field definitions in the examples below are defined in the **hosts** section.

 Example using **YAML** anchors and references::